GimelStudio/Gimel-Studio/README.md

 *Still in BETA stage, but can be considered stable enough for light production work.*

+# News

+v0.3x is being worked on, but may not release for a while.
+This release will be a major refactoring of the core code and will include some new features and a re-design of the UI.
+To help out with latest development, contact me at <correctsyntax@yahoo.com>.
+Thanks!

 # Development

 **Help develop Gimel Studio**